-This is a method that implementers of subclasses of Layer or Model can override if they need a state-creation step in-between layer instantiation and layer call.
+This is a method that implementers of subclasses of Layer or Model can override if they need a statecreation step in-between layer instantiation and layer call.
+This is typically used to create the weights of Layer subclasses.

 input_shape: Instance of TensorShape, or list of instances of TensorShape if the layer expects a list of inputs (one instance per input).